csernac0/ml_pipeline/README.md

 # 🧑‍🔬 ML Pipeline

-ml_pipeline is a tool that allows data scientists to easily run ML pipelines kaggle competition datasets.
+ml_pipeline is a tool that allows data scientists to easily run ML pipelines on kaggle competition datasets.
 The pipeline includes:

 * extraction
 * data_processing